 - Enter the entity name Monster as the Type for this tile.
 Note that the name needs to match the entity name exactly, including capitalization

 Placing Monster Tiles

 As always, don’t forget to save your changes on the tile map and tile set.

-If we run our game, we will see the blue slime tiles:
+If we run our game, we will see the monster enemies (yellow rectangles).

 - Make sure that Level2Tmx.tmx and dungeonTileSet.tsx files have both been saved